SF-WDI-LABS/tunely-angular/docs/sprint1.md

 ### Working through the lab

-Use nodemon throughout the exercise to run your server.
+Use `nodemon` or `node server.js` throughout the exercise to run your server.
 Continually verify that your browser console is displaying the `app.js loaded!` message on document-ready.

 ## Step 1:
 **Goal** display hard-coded data from `app.js` on `index.html` Let's start on the outside and work our way in.

 1. Open `index.html` and find the HTML for an **album**.
-Delete the HTML for all of the albums.
-Leave the `div.albums` in place.
+Convert this into a handlebars template.
+Make sure you remove the data and place appropriate attributes in place instead.
+(You can get those attributes from the array of objects provided in `app.js`)  Leave `div.albums` in place.

-1. Open `app.js` and edit the function `renderAlbum` to display one Album on the page.
+1. Open `app.js` and edit the function `renderAlbums` to display one Album on the page.
 You should use HTML just like what you just deleted.
 Build-up the HTML string and use jQuery to render it on the page.

 1. Run the function on document-ready and give it `sampleAlbums[0]` (just one album).
 Verify that the page looks right.

-1. Update your code to use **all** the sampleAlbums.
-Use `forEach`.

 <details><summary>hint: calling renderAlbum</summary>